-This is because more people now use their phones and tablets more than laptops and desktop computers to browse the web.
-We have looked at web traffic statistics for some of our clients’ website and confirmed mobile users now account for over 50% of all traffic.
+We have looked at web traffic statistics for most of our clients’ websites and confirmed mobile users now account for over 50% of all traffic.
+But many of our clients still have non-mobile websites.
+Globally, about 17% of small businesses do not have a responsive site.

-So if you don’t have a mobile-responsive website, the time as come to put this on your marketing priorities list for 2018.
+So if you don’t have a mobile-responsive website, the time has come to put this on your marketing priorities list for 2018.

 Welcome to our client list, Set the Occasion – Table Designs by Thena!
 We have loved working with such a talented and professional client.
 The web site looks great, and working on photoshoots with you in beautiful locations in Larkspur, Belvedere, and Corte Madera has been a highlight of our year.